wormley/ansible-dynamo-filter/README.md

 # ansible-dynamo-filter

-Really simple Ansible filters to convert to and from the Dynamo Flavored data.
+Really simple Ansible filters to convert to and from DynamoDB Flavored data.

  dynamo_obj | dynamo_to_ansible